FORTH-ICS-INSPIRE/artemis/README.md

 This work is supported by the following sources:
 * European Research Council (ERC) grant agreement no. 338402 (NetVolution Project)
 * RIPE NCC Community Projects Fund

+We acknowledge the contribution of the following people w.r.t. the concepts and mechanisms used in this software:
+* Xenofontas Dimitropoulos, FORTH-ICS and UoC
+* Pavlos Sermpezis, FORTH-ICS
+* Alberto Dainotti, CAIDA UCSD
+* Alistair King, CAIDA UCSD

+The following funding sources supported the CAIDA UCSD people:
+* ...
+(TBD)